kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 > use a custom MAC address for your VM instances.
 If you think you may
 > be affected by any of issues mentioned above, consider changing the
 > default interface type to `masquerade`, and disabling the `bridge`
 > type for pod network, as shown in the example above.
+Setting a static
+> mac address in your yaml file for multiple vms should not cause problems
+> as the MAC address is used for VM to pod networking.

 ### slirp